hashicorp/terraform-provider-azurerm/website/docs/r/elastic_cloud_elasticsearch.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group where the Elasticsearch resource should exist.
 Changing this forces a new Elasticsearch to be created.

+* `company_info` - (Optional) A `company_info` block as defined below.

+* `company_name` - (Optional) The company name of the user used by the Elasticsearch.
+Changing this forces a new Elasticsearch to be created.

+* `generate_api_key` - (Optional) The company name of the user used by the Elasticsearch.
+Changing this forces a new Elasticsearch to be created.

+* `user_first_name` - (Optional) The first name of the user used by the Elasticsearch.
+Changing this forces a new Elasticsearch to be created.

+* `user_last_name` - (Optional) The last name of the user used by the Elasticsearch.
+Changing this forces a new Elasticsearch to be created.

 * `sku_name` - (Required) Specifies the name of the SKU for this Elasticsearch.
 Changing this forces a new Elasticsearch to be created.

 ---